hyperledger-cacti/cacti/rfcs/formats/addressing.md

 ## Addresses

 An address is a globally unique identifier of a view on a distributed ledger.
 Addresses are composed of three segments.
 The first segment provides location information, the second segment identifies a unique ledger, while the third segment identifies a view on that ledger.
-View identifiers are declartive in nature, that is, they represent the *what* and not the *how*.
+View identifiers are declarative in nature, that is, they represent the *what* and not the *how*.

 ### Syntax of an Address